Tested & Reviewed: The Best Coffee Storage Containers In 2025 & How To Choose

 For folks that want a dedicated mechanism that removes air, this Coffeevac 1 lb Container did a decent job and was easy to use.
 The CO2 degassing valve was another huge plus.
 The airtight seal is not as solid as the Fellow Atmos, but for the price, you should notice more freshness from your coffee beans.

-Veken Coffee Canister, Airtight Stainless Steel Kitchen Food Storage Container with Date Tracker and Scoop for Grounds Coffee, 22OZ, Gray
+Veken Coffee Canister with Window, Airtight Stainless Steel Kitchen Food Storage Container, Date Tracker and Scoop for Grounds Coffee Bar Accessories, Beans, Tea, Flour, Cereal, Sugar, 22OZ, Black

-The Veken Coffee Storage Canister is an airtight container that comes in multiple colors and has a sleek design.
-Made from a mix of stainless steel, silicone, and rubber, this product is durable and has an airtight seal.
+Otherwise, expect the same features as their older version: multiple colors, stainless steel material, and a durable airtight seal.
 The clasping mechanism of the lid comes close to the quality of Coffee Gator’s container, and the addition of the scoop makes it ideal for storing ground coffee.

 While the airtight seal works fine, the big downside is there is no mechanism for removing air as you close the lid.